katrinalnemri/react-blog-app/README.md

 ### Delete

 This component does NOT render anything.
 This action can be done only by the author of the particular post!
+Deletes the target element (post).

 ### Author

-This components renders only the posts added by the current user.
+This component renders only the posts added by the current user.

 ### Details